Desmet Avenue Warehouse Historic District: Burgan's Furniture Warehouse No. 2

 Formerly located at 7 E. Desmet, the Burgan's Furniture Warehouse No. 2 was constructed in 1904 by an unknown architect and builder.
+The second brick warehouse completed in the district, it was the first home of the Spokane branch of the Parlin & Orendorff Implement Company before their own building was built next door the following year.
+It was later occupied by another implement dealer, A.E.
+Powell.
 It was rectangular in shape and two stories tall with windows along its north and south faces.
 The building was demolished in 2009 as part of the renovation of the block and construction of the Ruby Suites hotel in the former Burgans Furniture store building in the northwest corner of the block and adjacent Burgan's Furniture Warehouse No. 1.
 Brick and wood from the building were preserved for use as decorations in Ruby Suites.
 Its location is now a parking lot.

 Burgan's Furniture "E" Building Warehouse

-Formerly located at 11 E. Desmet, the Burgan's Furniture "E" Building Warehouse was constructed in 1907 at the intersection of Desmet Ave. and Ruby St. It was a brick building standing three-stories in height with many windows.
-The building was demolished in 2009 as part of the renovation of the block and construction of the Ruby Suites hotel in the former Burgans Furniture store building in the northwest corner of the block and adjacent Burgan's Furniture Warehouse No. 1.
+Formerly located at 11 E. Desmet, the Burgan's Furniture "E" Building Warehouse was constructed at the Northwest corner of Desmet Avenue and Ruby Street in 1907 as a paint factory for the Jones & Dillingham Company.
+It was a brick building standing three-stories in height with many windows.
+The building was demolished in 2009 as part of the renovation of the block and construction of the Ruby Suites hotel in the former Burgan's Furniture store building in the northwest corner of the block and adjacent Burgan's Furniture Warehouse No. 1.
 Brick and wood from the building were preserved for use as decorations in Ruby Suites.
 Its location is now a parking lot.